tehmaspc/puppet-magnum/README.md

 [serverspec](http://serverspec.org/) allows the Puppet module developer to write [RSpec](https://relishapp.com/rspec) integration tests for their Puppet code. serverspec integration tests work in conjunction with [vagrant](http://www.vagrantup.com/) and allow a Puppet developer the ability to quickly provision a vagrant virtual box Linux system and then run these tests against this live system.

-Each Magnum managed Puppet module directory will have a subdirectory called 'serverspec' with a directory tree as follows:
+Each puppet-magnum managed Puppet module directory will have a subdirectory called 'serverspec' with a directory tree as follows:

     serverspec
     ├── serverspec/spec